Ferdi265/rp2040-interpolator/README.md

 Software Emulation Library for the RP2040 Interpolator peripheral.

 Note!
 The RP2350's Interpolator is almost perfectly compatible with the RP2040, but its behaviour is not identical.
 The main difference is a right rotate instead of a right shift, as well as broken behaviour of the OVERF flags.
 See the RP2350 datasheet's Interpolator section and the RP2350-E1 Erratum.
-This library will be updated to support the RP2350 Interpolator and explain the differences in detail in the future.
+This library has untested support for the RP2350 Interpolator, verification of the implementation will be done soon.

 ## The Interpolator